Find your next read...

 Born in 1975, Alexander Garros and Aleksei Evdokimov both work as journalists in Riga, Latvia.
 Friends since school, they decided to write a novel together.
 The result was Headcrusher, which went on to win the prestigious Russian Literary National Bestseller Prize in 2003.

-Bernardine Evaristo is the Anglo-Nigerian award-winning author of seven other books of fiction and verse fiction that explore aspects of the African diaspora: past, present, real, imagined.
+Bernardine Evaristo is the Anglo-Nigerian award-winning author of several books of fiction and verse fiction that explore aspects of the African diaspora: past, present, real, imagined.
+Her novel Girl, Woman, Other won the Booker Prize in 2019.
 Her writing also spans short fiction, reviews, essays, drama and writing for BBC radio.
-She is Professor of Creative Writing at Brunel University London and Vice Chair of the Royal Society of Literature.
+She is Professor of Creative Writing at Brunel University, London, and Vice Chair of the Royal Society of Literature.
 She was made an MBE in 2009.
-As a literary activist for inclusion she has founded several successful initiatives including Spread the Word writer development agency (1995 - ongoing); The Complete Works mentoring scheme for poets of colour (2007-2017) and the Brunel International African Poetry Prize (2012 - ongoing). www.bevaristo.com
+As a literary activist for inclusion Bernardine has founded a number of successful initiatives, including Spread the Word writer development agency (1995-ongoing); the Complete Works mentoring scheme for poets of colour (2007-2017) and the Brunel International African Poetry Prize (2012-ongoing). www.bevaristo.com

 For the latest books, recommendations, offers and more